 The Birds Directive makes it a requirement for Member States to 'preserve, maintain and re-establish sufficient diversity and area of habitats for all wild birds' and in particular to designate a range of Special Protection Areas (SPAs).
-The aim of the Habitats Directive is to contribute towards ensuring biodiversity through the conservation of natural habitats and of wild flora and fauna throughout the Member States.
-3 Accordingly, measures taken pursuant to the Directive must be designed to maintain at or restore to, a favourable conservation status, natural habitats and species of wild flora and fauna 'of Community interest'.
-4 It is thus 'an essential objective of the Directive that natural habitats be maintained at and, where appropriate, restored to a favourable conservation status'.
-Given the continuing deterioration of natural habitats, Member States are called on to designate and to protect the most appropriate natural sites as Special Areas of Conservation (SACs).
-Against this background, both SPAs and SACs are the backbone of the so-called Natura 2000 network of protected sites.
-The Natura 2000 network has become the cornerstone of EU nature conservation policy.
-It is indeed the key instrument that aims to effectively prevent Noah's Ark from sinking.
+The aim of the Habitats Directive is to contribute towards ensuring biodiversity through the conservation of natural habitats and of wild flora and fauna throughout the Member States.5 Accordingly, measures taken pursuant to the Directive must be designed to 'maintain at or restore to', a favourable conservation status, natural habitats and species of wild flora and fauna 'of Community interest'.6 It is thus 'an essential objective of the Directive that natural habitats be maintained at and, where appropriate, restored to a favourable conservation status'.7 Given the continuing deterioration of natural habitats, Member States are called on to designate and to protect the most appropriate natural sites as Special Areas of Conservation (SACs).
+The following table highlights the two regimes.